ni/nimble/packages/nimble-components/src/table/specs/README.md

 ### Test Plan

 Intend to test completely with unit tests and Chromatic visual tests.
-We also should attempt to create unit tests to cover the Tanstack capabilities we will be leveraging, ideally by submitting them to the TanStack repo.
+We also should attempt to create unit tests to cover the TanStack capabilities we will be leveraging, ideally by submitting them to the TanStack repo.
+Note that TanStack has already implemented much of the needed tests, except that they are targeting a React environment.
+The work should largely be a porting effort.

 ### Documentation